-We compare Air Canada Economy Vs Premium Economy.
+We compare Air Canada Economy vs. Premium Economy.
 We outline 10 reasons why it’s worth paying for the upgrade.
-We review the cost, seat, food, check-in, and airport lounge that you will get if you book Air Canada Premium Economy.
+We review the cost, seat, food, check-in, and airport lounge you’ll get if you book Air Canada Premium Economy.
 Is it worth paying to upgrade your next flight to Premium Economy?

 The Premium Economy facts:

 - Two Hold Bags (23 kg each) vs. 1 in Economy

 - Priority Baggage